mostoro/Algorithmic-Trading/README.md

 # Algorithmic-Trading

-This is the space for Backtest, optimizations and live codes
+This is the space for Backtest, optimization and live codes